enkidevs/curriculum/Python/Core/more-benefits-of-immutability.md

 ---
 ## Revision

 In what kind of data structures are immutable objects ideal to be used as keys?
-Choose as many that apply.
-(They need not be in Python)

-??? ??? ??? ???
+???

 * Dictionaries
-* Associative Arrays
-* Hashtables
-* HashMap
 * List
-* Tuples
+* Integers
 * Arrays
 * Strings